MI-DPLA/combine-docker/docs/combine_docker_ubuntu_installation_instructions.md

 Docker will attempt to run the containers, and the containers will dump output to this terminal window; Closing this window or hitting Control-C will kill the Combine application.
 (The output dumped to this window is a firehose of debugging information that can be handy when you're trying to solve problems.)

-Point a web browser at the IP/hostname & port you configured Nginx to listen to (e.g. http://11.12.13.14:28080).
+To access the Combine user interface, point a web browser at the IP/hostname & port you configured Nginx to listen to (e.g. http://11.12.13.14:28080).

 If all is working well, then you should be presented with a login screen; Login with application username `combine` and password `combine`.
-To change the Combine application password, go to the "Configuration" screen in the Combine application and click on the "Django Admin Console" button; you can change your password using the Django administration interface.
+To change the Combine application password, go to the "Configuration" screen in the Combine application and click on the "Django Admin Console" button; you can change your password using a link in the upper right corner of the Django administration interface.

 ## 4. MIGRATING DATA FROM PREVIOUS VERSIONS OF COMBINE